aaronuv/arby/README.md

 ```
 that has shape (`Ntrain`,`Nsamples`).

-Finally, we build the surrogate model with Arby by doing:
+Finally, we build the surrogate model simply by doing:

     from arby import ReducedOrderModel as ROM
     f_model = ROM(training_space=training_set,